* Tells fellow liberals reforms can protect, improve health programs

 * Says taxes are not the only way to curb the deficit

 * ‘Fiscal cliff’ talks should not include Medicare, Medicaid

-Republicans could block any bill that does not extend all tax cuts.
-But after Jan.
-1, with all tax cuts expired, Democrats could draft a bill that cuts taxes only for those earning up to $250,000, cranking up pressure on Republicans to go along.
+Republicans could block any bill that does not extend all tax cuts, but this risks playing into Democrats’ hands.
+After Jan.
+1, with all tax cuts expired, Democrats could draft a bill that cuts taxes only for those earning below $250,000, cranking up pressure on Republicans to go along.

 One controversial proposal to shore up Medicare finances the to raise the age at which seniors start receiving benefits.
 Durbin said he was concerned that those with health problems in the years before Medicare kicks in may struggle to get coverage.